A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

-\paragraph{Image Transformers} Recent advancements in Visual Transformers as an extension of the aforementioned language Transformers \cite{transformer} have influenced the field of image representation.
-ViT \cite{vit} suggest patch-like parsing of images for feature extraction, resulting in more powerful image representations.
-Swin Transformer \cite{Swin} is a more efficient image Transformer due to the usage of self-attention in local image patches contrary to global self-attention of several image transformer implementations, which results in quadratic computation complexity comparing to image size.
+\paragraph{Image Transformers} Recent advancements in Vision Transformers as an extension of the aforementioned Language Transformers \cite{transformer} have influenced the field of image representation.
+ViT \cite{vit} suggests patch-like parsing of images for feature extraction, resulting in more powerful image representations.
+Swin Transformer \cite{Swin} is a more efficient implementation due to the usage of self-attention in local image patches contrary to global self-attention of other approaches, which results in quadratic computation complexity compared to image size.
 Swin Transformer achieves linear complexity by hierarchically merging larger and larger image patches across layers, with self-attention acting only within each patch.
-Similar to NLP Transformers scaling capabilities, Swin Transformer V2 of 3 billion trainable parameters serves as the largest dense vision model so far \cite{swinv2}.
+Similar to NLP Transformers scaling capabilities, Swin Transformer V2 of 3 billion trainable parameters serves as one of the largest dense vision models so far \cite{swinv2}.
+Recently, more transformer-based object detectors \cite{xu2021endtoend, duan2022centernet, chen2023vision, zong2023detrs} have demonstrated state-of-the-art results.